startup-cto/blog/content/why-take-home-assignments-might-not-be-as-bad-as-their-reputation.md

 tags:
 - Hiring
 - People
----
-I have dropped out of recruiting processes in the past after they asked me to do a take-home assignment.
+excerpt: I have dropped out of recruiting processes in the past after they asked me to do a take-home assignment.
 Still, a take-home assignment is part of almost every recruiting process I define.
 Here I'll write about how these two go together, and what a typical recruiting process I design looks like.
 ---

 I have dropped out of recruiting processes in the past after they asked me to do a take-home assignment.
 Still, a take-home assignment is part of almost every recruiting process I define.
 Here I'll write about why most take-home assignments suck, and how I design my own to avoid the same mistakes.